netdata/blog/2022-12-14-coredns-monitoring.md

 You should now see the CoreDNS section on the Overview tab in Netdata Cloud already populated with charts about all the metrics you care about.

-Netdata has a public [demo space](https://app.netdata.cloud/spaces/netdata-demo) (no login required) where you can explore different monitoring use-cases and get a feel for Netdata.
+Netdata has a public demo space (no login required) where you can explore [CoreDNS monitoring](https://app.netdata.cloud/spaces/netdata-demo/rooms/coredns/) and many other monitoring use-cases and really get a feel for Netdata.

 ## What CoreDNS metrics are important to monitor?